dimxy/bitcoinjs-lib/README.md

   nodejs
   rust
-  wasm-pack to build wasm cryptoconditions module browserify package if you are going to use this lib in browser wsproxy app, if you are going to use this lib in browser, for example, webcoin-bridge
+  wasm-pack to build wasm cryptoconditions module

+If you are going to use this lib in browser you also need: browserify package a webserver app (for example, webpack dev server) a wsproxy app (for example, webcoin-bridge)

+## What test code does

+Include a mytestnode.js file that allows to create cc faucet create and get transactions

 ## Installation